CrossRef/crossref-precipitation-reports/about.md

 ### Why have we done this?

-Because the Crossref Labs keeps gathering new and interesting data that we want to share with our community.
+Because Crossref Labs keeps gathering new and interesting data that we want to share with our community.
 Having a place where we can put data from our experiments makes this easier.

 This will also allow us to prototype things that may make it into Participation Reports.